Pocahontas Family Tree

 Wayne Newton

 - Pocahontas died a Christian Englishwoman, Lady Rebecca Rolfe, and so received the burial she wanted.
-Before colonization, the Powhatan Indians did not bury their dead,
+Before colonization, the Powhatan Indians did not bury their dead, per se.
+Their modern descendants are mainly Baptist.
+Pocahontas (as Rebecca) was Anglican.
+She was baptised as an adult believer, but by Anglican rite, not by full immersion.

 A legitimate claim should be backed up with original source material, such as legal documents, or mention by a contemporary historic source.
 Examples of original sources are county records, including birth certificates, marriage licences, death certifiates, wills, deeds, or court orders, military commissions, census records, or church baptismal records.
 Also, there may be contemporary letters to, from, or about the person in question, or journal entries, etc..
 For example, in his letter to Queen Anne, Captain John Smith spoke of Nantaquas and Pocahontas as the son and daughter of Powhatan.
 This is the only mention I have ever found of Nantaquas, but it is much stronger proof than an entry in a family tree database, or even a published genealogy book that uses shaky sources.

 The field of Pocahontas genealogy is pocketed with many little mysteries.
-There are many cases where original sources are missing, probably destroyed.
+There are several cases where original sources are missing, probably destroyed.
 That does not mean that any old story has equal merit, or the more it is repeated, the truer it becomes.
 Careful scrutiny of secondary sources can firm up or discredit many a theory.